 ABOUT THIS PROSPECTUS 1

 ABOUT DCP MIDSTREAM PARTNERS, LP 2

-WHERE YOU CAN FIND MORE INFORMATION 2
+WHERE YOU CAN FIND MORE INFORMATION 3

-NCORPORATION BY REFERENCE 3
+INCORPORATION BY REFERENCE 4

-RISK FACTORS 4
+RISK FACTORS 5

-FORWARD-LOOKING STATEMENTS 4
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS ε

-JSE OF PROCEEDS 6
+USE OF PROCEEDS 8

-DESCRIPTION OF THE COMMON UNITS 7
+DESCRIPTION OF THE COMMON UNITS 9

-OUR CASH DISTRIBUTION POLICY AND RESTRICTIONS ON DISTRIBUTIONS 20
+OUR CASH DISTRIBUTION POLICY AND RESTRICTIONS ON DISTRIBUTIONS 22

-MATERIAL TAX CONSEQUENCES 29
+MATERIAL TAX CONSEQUENCES 32

-NVESTMENT IN DCP MIDSTREAM PARTNERS, LP BY EMPLOYEE BENEFIT PLANS 44
+INVESTMENT IN DCP MIDSTREAM PARTNERS, LP BY EMPLOYEE BENEFIT PLANS 49

-PLAN OF DISTRIBUTION 45
+PLAN OF DISTRIBUTION 50

-SELLING UNITHOLDERS 48

-LEGAL MATTERS 53
+LEGAL MATTERS 51

-EXPERTS 53
+EXPERTS 51

-You should rely only on the information incorporated by reference or provided in this prospectus or any prospectus supplement or any "free writing prospectus" we may authorize to be delivered to you.
+You should rely only on the information incorporated by reference or provided in this prospectus, any prospectus supplement or any "free writing prospectus" we may authorize to be delivered to you.
 We have not authorized anyone else to provide you with different information or to make additional representations.
-We are not making or soliciting an offer of any securities other than the securities described in this prospectus and any prospectus supplement.
-We and the selling unitholders are not making or soliciting an offer of these securities in any state or jurisdiction where an offer is not permitted or in any circumstances in which such offer or solicitation is unlawful.
-You should not assume that the information contained or incorporated by reference in this prospectus or any prospectus supplement is accurate as of any date other than the date on the front cover of each of those documents.
+We are not making an offer to sell or soliciting an offer to buy any securities other than the common units described in this prospectus and any prospectus supplement.
+We are not making an offer to sell or soliciting an offer to buy these common units in any state or jurisdiction where an offer is not permitted or in any circumstances in which such offer or solicitation is unlawful.
+You should not assume that the information contained or incorporated by reference in this prospectus, any prospectus supplement or any "free writing prospectus" we may authorize to be delivered to you is accurate as of any date other than the date on the front cover of each of those documents.
+Our business, financial condition, results of operations and prospects may have changed since those dates.